 Students spend a lot of time working on word recognition, so to keep things fresh and engaging it’s important we provide them with a range of sight word activities.

 Today I’m wrapping up my series of posts on different ways to practice sight words.
-If you missed the previous posts, you can take a look back at 5 Best Apps for Teaching Sight Words and 5 Online Games for Sight Word Practice.
+If you missed the previous posts, you can take a look back at the 7 Best Phonics Apps, 5 Best Apps for Teaching Sight Words and 5 Online Games for Sight Word Practice.

 In today’s final post I am thrilled to share 5 Videos for Sight Word Practice!